 Spectrum and Rendering

 They state that the crystals allow all visible light waves through.
 That means that we get all the goodness of incandescents (without the infrared).
 Color rendering will be better than LED or fluorescent lamps.
 They will come in at a 100 on the Color Rendering Index where as LED rate 80 or less.
 Dimming will be more natural and intuitive as the spectrum shifts towards red as it dims.
-Another benefit is that I believe that problems with flicker should be greatly reduced.
+Another benefit is that flicker should be greatly reduced.
 The heat of the filament should be more stable with two sources of heat.
 This remains to be seen.

 When can I buy one?